dzumii/eos6oli_model_validation/README.md

 # Validation of eos6oli Model
-This repository contains all codes and datasets used for the validation of my model of choice.
-This model predicts Acqeous Solubility of compounds, an important property for drug discovery.
+This repository contains all codes and datasets used for the validation of eos6oli model.
+Since there are millions of compounds, it would be slow and expensive to experimentally determine the solubility of these compounds.
+This model predicts Acqeous Solubility of compounds, an important property for drug discovery using a molecule's SMILES representation as input.
+The model is based on the Molecule Attention Transformer (MAT) architecture found in literature which applies a self-attention mechanism to the molecules' SMILES represented in a graph but skips the distance matrix calculation step to accelerate predictions.
 ## Characteristics
 * Input: Compound
 * Input shape: Single